-The benefits to muscle function from light therapy
+The potential benefits to muscle function from light therapy

-Essentially anyone that uses their muscles will see benefits from light therapy – athletes10,11,12,16,18, people with injuries and muscular disorders, bodybuilders20, and even just regular people exercising to stay in shape2,17.
+Essentially anyone that uses their muscles, or has a problem using their muscles, has been studied in terms of light therapy – athletes10,11,12,16,18, people with injuries and muscular disorders, bodybuilders20, and even just regular people exercising to stay in shape2,17.
 The same applies to pretty much any animal too, such as horses and dogs, whether involved in competitive racing or otherwise.
-Light therapy offers a side-effect free treatment to improve performance and recovery without having to use drugs.
-Below are several key benefits you can expect from using light therapy on muscles:
+Below are some of the effects studied in relation to light therapy on muscles:

 The increase in size of muscles as a result of exercise (known as hypertrophy) has been studied in conjunction with light therapy, with interesting results2,14.
 In the context of muscle tissue, hypertrophy is part of an adaptive response that helps the tissue to generate more force with less fatigue.
 The physical appearance of long term gains in muscle size is highly sought after by bodybuilders and anyone trying to improve their shape/physique.

-Briefly mentioned above, light will interact with Myosatellite cells and regular muscle cells by improving energy production.
-This gives an immediate increase in strength and endurance through the regular muscle cells12,13,14,20, but also a long term increase through the myosatellite cells (relative to exercising without any complimentary light therapy)4.
+Briefly mentioned above, light could interact with Myosatellite cells and regular muscle cells by potentially improving energy production.
+This would in theory give an immediate increase in strength and endurance through the regular muscle cells12,13,14,20, but also a long term increase through the myosatellite cells (relative to exercising without any complimentary light therapy)4.

 The studies looking at this tend to examine peak torque – the maximum force generated by a specific movement – and how this changes over time.
-Just like with hypertrophy, or to some extent because of hypertrophy, light therapy in conjunction with exercise will clearly improve your gains in strength compared to exercise alone2.
-The gains are so significant across a wide range of studies that international regulatory authorities for sports are considering whether light therapy should even be permitted10.
+Just like with hypertrophy, or to some extent because of hypertrophy, light therapy in conjunction with exercise, in these studies, clearly improved the gains in strength compared to exercise alone2.
+The gains have been significant across a wide range of studies, so much so that international regulatory authorities for sports are considering whether light therapy should even be permitted10.

 The calcium needs to be transported out of the cell again for recovery to proceed, and the cell needs ATP (energy) to do this.
-Fortunately the main light therapy mechanism is to speed up production of ATP (not to mention helping us to produce CO2 which reduces inflammation), and thereby speeds up the whole muscle recovery process7,8,9, reducing both the severity of DOMS and the length of time until full recovery.
+Fortunately the hypothesis explaining light therapy is that it potentially speeds up production of ATP (not to mention helping us to produce CO2 which reduces inflammation), and would thereby perhaps speed up the whole muscle recovery process7,8,9, which would in theory reduce both the severity of DOMS and the length of time until full recovery.

 Ideal light for muscle light therapy

-There are several factors to consider to ensure that your light device is suitable for muscle light therapy.
+There are several factors to consider to ensure that a light device is suitable for muscle light therapy.